BadmWe/dspyt-webpage/dspyt/posts/evmexplorer.md

 ![Address Data](images/posts/evmexplorer/addressdata.webp)

+The address page displays the header with a balance in Eth token as well as an address hash and an ens name.

 Users can view the 50 latest transactions associated with an address, including their receiver, sender, contract method called, eth or matic value, fees, and the gas used.

 - Fees: display gas fee cost in USD.
-- Transaction Method and Type: colored to reflect the mix of coin transfer, token transfer, and contract call
+- Transaction Method and Type: colored to reflect the mix of coin transfer, token transfer, and contract call.

-Key features:

-- Balance
-- Hash
+- Transaction Hash
-- Block
+- Transaction Block
-- Timestamp
+- Transaction Timestamp
-- Method Call
-- From
-- To
 - Gas Used
 - Gas Price
-- Value
+- Transaction Value in USD
-- Fee
 - Result

 In addition, for smart contracts aggregate data should also be available: